gourryinverse/cyberycyberer/README.md

-It is I, Gourry Inverse, the Cybery Cyberer of the Cybers.
+It is I, Gourry Inverse, the Cybery Cyberer of Cybering the Cybers.

 flag: ImGoingForAScuttle